swansonk14/typed-argument-parser/README.md

 <TODO: gifs for the above>

-# A small example
+# Tap is Python-native
-Tap is a python-native way to write argument parsers.
-Let's look at at example:
+To see this, let's look at an example:

 ```python
 """main.py"""